dxuk/Stand-Demos/Cortana/Cortana.md

 ## About Cortana
 "Hey Cortana, where is the master chief?"

 "Hey Cortana, who made you?"

 "Hey Cortana, how old are you?"

 "Flip a coin for me"

 "How old is bill gates?"

 ## About the device
 "Launch Notepad"

 "Launch Edge"

 ## About the user
-"Will I need an umbrella tomorrow? "
+"Will I need an umbrella tomorrow?"

 "What’s on at the cinema?"

 "Show me a local map"

 "Remind me to call mum at 3pm on Friday"

 "Show me directions to bristol"

 "How long would it take me to drive to Luton?"

 ## Answers in the search box
 "2345/13"

 "£300 to $"